Chinese fried rice: Outside China

 Chinese fried rice dishes also spread to other parts of the world.
 The stir-fried technique that requires the use of Chinese wok, also the use of soy sauce as a seasoning in fried rice, clearly demonstrate Chinese cuisine influence.
 These cooking elements has spread to neighboring East Asian countries, the Southeast Asian region, and subsequently, the rest of the world.
 For example, Japanese chāhan (チャーハン; 炒飯) originated from the fried rice made by Chinese immigrants in the 19th century.
 Despite having distinctly stronger flavour, Indonesian nasi goreng is also believed initially was influenced by Chinese fried rice.

-Latin American countries also have their versions of Chinese fried rice since long ago, such as arroz chaufa (Peruvian-Chinese fried rice) and arroz frito (Cuban-Chinese fried rice).
+Latin American countries also have their versions of Chinese fried rice since long ago, such as arroz chaufa (Peruvian-Chinese fried rice) and arroz frito (Cuban-Chinese fried rice and Puerto Rican-Chinese fried rice).
 Indian pulao is also influenced by Chinese fried rice.